ShabuShabu/Abseil/README.md

 If using the class directly is more your cup of tea, you can find it here: `\ShabuShabu\Abseil\Http\Middleware\JsonApiMediaType`

 This middleware checks if the `Content-Type` header matches `application/vnd.api+json` and throws an `UnsupportedMediaTypeHttpException` if it doesn't.

+### Policies

+Abseil will guess the policy names for you.
+By default it will assume that your policies are located here: ` App\Policies`.
+It is also assumed that policy naming follows this convention: `{className}Policy`, so for example `PagePolicy`.
+This functionality can be completely disabled.

 ## Testing